mco-gh/csync/README.md

 ## Dependencies
 * The lowest common denominator of shells, /bin/sh.
 * The gsutil command, which is included in the Google Cloud SDK (https://cloud.google.com/sdk/).

+## Why don't you just use rsync(1), dude?
+* This approach does not require access to another machine (or a VPN), as rsync often does.
+It requires only access to a cloud storage service via the public internet.
+* There's no need to think about a sourcer and a destination.
+Only a source (for a push) or a destination (for a pull).
+By having an implicit "other side" of the connection (the cloud bucket), this tool provides a simpler and more natural interface.